 If you are wondering, “Where can I get a good view of Mount Fuji?”
 Kawaguchiko town, named after one of Fuji’s five lakes, is your answer.
-But what are the best places in Kawaguchiko with Mt.
-Fuji views?
+But what are the best places for Kawaguchiko Mt Fuji views?

 From Kawaguchiko station, Honcho Street, Chureito Pagoda, and Onshirin Garden to the lake itself, every corner of Kawaguchiko has the best views of Mount Fuji.

-In this blog, I have shared all the top spots with Mount Fuji views in Kawaguchiko, followed by some frequently asked questions to help you make an informed decision on your solo Japan trip
+In this blog post, I have shared all the top spots with Mount Fuji views in Kawaguchiko.
+I have also answered some frequently asked questions to help you make an informed decision on your solo Japan trip.

 1. Lake Kawaguchiko – The Ultimate Mount Fuji View Point